Steve Harwell: Career

-On June 2011, a writer at Something Awful offered $20 if Harwell, would eat 24 eggs.
+In June 2011, a writer at Something Awful offered $20 if Harwell would eat 24 eggs.
 Others on Twitter began offering additional sums, eventually targeted to various charities.
 In July 2011, Harwell accepted the challenge if fans could gather pledges of $10,000 for St. Jude Children's Hospital.
 The fundraising goal was reached in less than a week.
 A self-styled "reality TV fan," Harwell requested that his friend celebrity chef Guy Fieri prepare the eggs.
 The event was held at Johnny Garlic's restaurant, in Dublin, California, on October 11, 2011.
 With about 150 people attending, Harwell was able to finish the eggs with the help of audience members as well as the San Jose Sharks mascot, Sharkie. $15,000 was raised for charity.

 During a Smash Mouth concert in Urbana, Illinois, on August 27, 2016, Harwell collapsed on stage and was taken by ambulance to a hospital.
-The band completed the show without him, De Lisle singing in his place.
-In August 2020, the band headlined at the Sturgis Motorcycle Rally in South Dakota, with Harwell declaring "Now we're all here together tonight.
+The band completed the show without him, with De Lisle singing in his place.
+In August 2020, the band headlined at the Sturgis Motorcycle Rally in South Dakota, with Harwell declaring: "Now we're all here together tonight.
 And we're being human once again.
 Fuck that COVID shit"; the event was later classed as a superspreading event by the National Institutes of Health.

-Harwell’s final recording performance came in a collaboration with Timmy Trumpet on the song and music video Camelot in 2021.
+Harwell's final recording performance came in a collaboration with Timmy Trumpet on the song and music video "Camelot" in May 2021.

 In October 2021, the band performed at a beer and wine festival at Bethel Woods Center for the Arts in Bethel, New York, where he appeared to be intoxicated, threatening audience members and performing what looked like a Nazi salute.
 He then announced his retirement due to ongoing health issues, and was replaced by Zach Goode.

 Personal life

 Harwell married Michelle Laroque in 2000; they divorced in 2019.
 Together, they had a son named Presley, who died aged six months in July 2001 from acute lymphocytic leukemia and inspired the name of his father's disease prevention fund, the Presley Scott Research Foundation for Leukemia.

-In 2019, his fiancée, Esther Campbell, was issued a restraining order against Harwell.
+In 2019, on behalf of his fiancée, Esther Campbell, a restraining order was issued against Harwell.

 Harwell was a fan of the Bay Area sports teams.
-He was also a avid fan of racing/NASCAR and in 2003 he would help start a racing-themed clothing line called “Team Nasty.”
+He was also an avid fan of racing/NASCAR and in 2003 he would help start a racing-themed clothing line called "Team Nasty".